 It’s not unreasonable to think your health insurance provider might contact you or automatically add your newborn to your health plan.
 But it doesn’t always work that way.
 Fortunately, having a baby is a “qualifying life event,” which allows for an enrollment period during which you can make changes to your health policy.
 Most plans require that your child is added within 30 or 60 days post-delivery.
-If done in that time frame, your child should be covered retroactively.
+If done within that time frame, your child should be covered retroactively.

-The American Rescue Plan, signed into law by President Biden on March 11, 2021, expands the Child Tax Credit for 2021.
+The American Rescue Plan, signed into law by President Biden on March 11, 2021, expands the Child Tax Credit for 2021 on multiple levels.
 First, 17-year-old dependents can qualify.
 Second, the credit is increased to $3,000 per child ($3,600 per child under age 6) for many families.
 Third, the $2,500 earnings floor is removed.
 Fourth, the credit is fully refundable.
 And fifth, half of the credit can be received in advance by having the IRS send periodic payments to families from July 2021 to December 2021.
 Make sure you update your tax forms to claim your Child Tax Credit.1

 HSAs are a type of savings account that lets you set aside money on a pre-tax basis to pay for qualified medical expenses.
 By using untaxed dollars in an HSA to pay for deductibles, copayments, coinsurance, and other expenses, you may be able to lower your overall health care costs.
 The annual limit on HSA contributions for 2021 is $3,600 for self-only and $7,200 for family coverage.
 If you’re a member of a qualifying employer-sponsored health plan, HSAs can be taken out of each paycheck and used for qualified health-related products and treatments, including doctor’s fees, infant formula, and even breast pumps.